dreamerchris/sn_node_joiner/README.md

 the script runs vdash to see the info of your nodes with gui! ( use left/right arrows to switch node and q for exit)

 if you want to stop all nodes run `sh multi_down.sh`

+how to use for the 5/3/2022 playground:

+On debian:

+`sudo apt-get update && sudo apt-get install -y git`

+`git clone https://github.com/dreamerchris/dream_sn_node_joiner.git && cd dream_sn_node_joiner`

+`sh dep_installer_debian.sh && sh playgroung_join_with_built_sn_node.sh`

+^^ this will:
+- install the dep and safe cli
+- add playground config and switch to it
+- safe file get the sn_node.zip from the playground itself
+- unzip it and copy it in ~/.safe/node
+- add a service to join as a node

+run `sh single_down.sh` to remove the node!

+On manjaro:

+`sudo pacman -Syy && sudo pacman -S --noconfirm git`

+`git clone https://github.com/dreamerchris/dream_sn_node_joiner.git && cd dream_sn_node_joiner`

+`sh dep_installer_manjaro.sh && sh playgroung_join_with_built_sn_node.sh`

+^^ this will:
+- install the dep and safe cli
+- add playground config and switch to it
+- safe file get the sn_node.zip from the playground itself
+- unzip it and copy it in ~/.safe/node
+- add a service to join as a node

+run `sh single_down.sh` to remove the node!